optimumqa/cypress-boilerplate/README.md

 - Project is dynamically set up based on the three CLI Arguments above
 - If you specify baseURL or testFiles they will not be overwritten

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome.<br />
+Feel free to check [issues page](https://github.com/optimumqa/cypress-multi-product-template/issues) if you want to contribute.<br />

+## Show your support

+Please ⭐️ this repository if this project helped you!

+## 📝 License

+This project is [MIT](https://github.com/optimumqa/cypress-multi-product-template/blob/main/LICENSE) licensed.